-During genset operation, the PCC control continuously monitors engine sensors for abnormal conditions, such as low oil pressure and high coolant temperature.
+The genset control continuously monitors engine sensors for abnormal conditions, such as low oil pressure and high coolant temperature.
 If any of these conditions occur, the control will light a yellow Warning lamp or a red Shutdown lamp and display a message on the graphical display panel.